Sam: You wake up in a strange bed with a strange man, and your first guess is "party"?

 - In the Red Dwarf episode "Parallel Universe", Lister gets massively drunk and wakes up to find that he has had sex with his alternate universe counterpart, who is female.
 This results in a male-female inversion of the typical waking response.
 Thanks to the physical laws of this universe, he ends up pregnant.

-- Star Trek: The Next Generation features this.
+- Star Trek: The Next Generation: "Tapestry" features this.
 Picard wakes up with Q next to him, who goes on to talk about how "now, everything has changed".
-It Makes Sense in Context, but given the dialog, it's pretty clear this was written to be funnier out of context.
+Actually Picard slept with a fellow female cadet, but apparently she's Not Staying for Breakfast and Q teleported into the bed just to mess with Picard.
+Given the dialog, it's pretty clear this was written to be funnier out of context.

 Q: Morning, darling.

-- In Star Trek: Voyager, the scene is given a bit of a Continuity Nod when Q does it to Janeway (except this time the indecent proposal is more serious).
+- The scene is given a bit of a Continuity Nod when Q does it to Janeway (except this time the indecent proposal is more serious).
 Janeway is not amused.
 Made even funnier because Q is wearing a silly nightcap.

 - A Three's Company episode has Jack waking up from a party to find himself sharing a bed with Mr. Roper.